 Solar panels have emerged as a feasible solution as the world struggles with the impact of climate change.
 As we begin to grasp our individual responsibility for the environment’s decline, the small changes we make really do matter.
 In 2021, the United States built 5.7 gigawatts of solar PV capacity, bringing the total installed capacity to 108.7 gigawatts which is enough to power 18.9 million American households.
 Solar energy contributes 1.9% of the overall electricity output in the United States.

 Every major choice and significant purchase takes careful planning and preparation.
 It’s no different when it comes to purchasing and installing solar panels.
+Are solar panels worth it?
 In this article, we will talk about what are the things to consider before installing a solar panel.

 Certain structures will not benefit from solar panels because they are not in the proper location or position.
 Solar panels may be rendered ineffective in a built-up region due to the presence of tall buildings, trees, and other obstructions.
 At different periods of the day, the sun shines on different portions of the house.
 Solar panels should be placed in such a way that they receive the most sunlight at the most appropriate times.